 As always, we ask that you submit an incident report or complaint through our online reporting form.
-You may use this form to report an incident or alleged violation of the Code of Student Conduct (e.g., substance use, sexual harassment, sexual misconduct, bias-related harassment).
+You may use this form to report an incident or alleged violation of the Code of Student Conduct (e.g., substance use, sexual harassment, sexual misconduct, bias-related harassment) that occurred in-person or online.
 Our first concern is the safety and well-being of our students.

 Note that these form submissions are not monitored outside of business hours.
 If you are reporting an immediate danger to health and safety of yourself and/or others, call 911 or Seattle University Public Safety at 206-296-5911.

 My case is still open and unresolved.
 What will happen?

 If your hearing and/or meeting has not yet occurred, please open the letter sent to your @seattleu.edu email address for details and/or contact your assigned Conduct Administrator.
 You can also email firstname.lastname@example.org.